 He has the right to an adequate medical treatment, if needed.
 If the suspect is sick before or during his confinement, the police on duty will have to escort the suspect to a hospital upon the approval of the Chief of Police.

-A suspect or alleged offender is innocent until proven guilty.
-Anybody charged with a criminal offence shall be admitted to bail for temporary release as a matter of right, with sufficient sureties as prescribed by law, before the court passes its judgment.
+A suspect is innocent until proven guilty.
+Anybody charged with a criminal offence has a right to bail for temporary release, with sufficient sureties according to the law, before the court passes its judgment.

-A Bailsman must submit a written request to the investigating officer, who will ask for particular documents.
-The result of the bail review are usually announced within 24 hours.
+A Bailsman must submit a written request to the investigating officer, who will then ask for other relevant documents.
+They usually announce the result of the bail review within 24 hours.

 Minimum bail amount may vary because the presiding judge of each jurisdiction sets the amount of bail for each case.
 In Thailand, you may submit a request for temporary release under one of three categories: Request for temporary release by using assets, cash and government employment status.